HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

   HCC, hepatocellular carcinoma, requiring an MRI or CT scan and GBM, glioblastoma, requiring a Brain MRI
   ```

 We have used existing patterns within the FHIR [PlanDefinition](https://hl7.org/fhir/plandefinition.html) resource to assist with conditional activities defined according to patient characteristics.
 The [PlanDefinition](https://hl7.org/fhir/plandefinition.html) predicate for child activities, [PlanDefinition.action](https://hl7.org/fhir/plandefinition-definitions.html#PlanDefinition.action) provides a framework, however other approaches can be applied.
-It is approached using the [condition](https://hl7.org/fhir/plandefinition-definitions.html#PlanDefinition.action.condition) attribute on the `action`; the `kind` predicate is set to `applicability` as this
+It is approached using the [condition](https://hl7.org/fhir/plandefinition-definitions.html#PlanDefinition.action.condition) attribute on the `action`; the `kind` predicate is set to `applicability` which reflects the concept of a conditional activity.

 In our testing, some patterns that are handled within existing data collection strategies did not simply map across to existing examples.
-Examples
+Examples included the concept of 'Child-bearing Potential', which is a pre-condition to requiring a Pregnancy Test.
+It was not possible to simply formulate the necessary [FHIRPath](https://build.fhir.org/fhirpath.html); instead we proposed a way of direct querying the system user, in the same way that it is achieved in

 We appreciate that there are a wide number of possible implementations for many patient characteristics; so we cannot provide a simple pattern to do this, instead we can provide some examples that show how logic can be applied to the scheduling of activities such that the conditionality expressed in the protocol can be adequately reflected in the planned study design.

-Following are some samples:

 ##### Example I: HBA1c in Type 1 Diabetes
 Given the following protocol design element,
 ```
 If patients are insulin dependent diabetics, a hemoglobin A1c will be obtained.
 ```
-An example
+For an example, see the following sample:

 ```yaml
 Instance: SoA-PoC-Conditional-Visit-1